shirinpirouzkhah/bilsengroup.github.io/publications.md

 <div style="text-align: justify">
 <a href="https://www.researchgate.net/publication/330222041_Catching_up_with_Method_and_Process_Practice_An_Industry-Informed_Baseline_for_Researchers">Catching up with Method and Process Practice: A new Baseline for Researchers   </a>
 <br><i>HELENA Consurtium</i>
-<br>International Conference on Software Engineering in Practice, 2019 (Accepted)
+<br>International Conference on Software Engineering in Practice, 2019
 </div>
 </li>